deanmax/Distributed_FS/README.md

 Distributed_FS
 ==============

 Implementing a distributed file system in java.
-Initially with 2 clients, 3 servers and 1 meta-server.
+There's 1 meta-server with no secondary meta-node.
+Support scalable file servers and clients, file server crash recovery & chunk replication(level = 3).

 * meta server must be running on dc30
 * meta server is designed to be always reliable.
 Once meta server crashes, all file information will be lost.
 * on file server recovery, it will validate all local files according to metadata from meta server
-* when doing write/append operation, a second write/append to the same filename will be blocked till the first one finishes or fails.
+* when doing write/append operation, a second write/append to the same filename will be blocked till the first one finishes(replication process also needs to be done for the first operation).

 ## How to run
 1. unzip archive